 A proper cool-down ensures your body can recover.
 It regulates blood flow and heart rate after an intense weightlifting session.
 Stretching boosts flexibility, range of motion, and athletic performance.

 Cool-down after your workout with a walk or a few laps in the pool.
-Don’t forget to check out more articles on training in the gym.

 Practice Proper Form